 A large stroke can lead to serious swelling in the brain.
 In some cases, surgical intervention may be necessary if drugs don’t adequately relieve the swelling.
 Decompressive craniotomy aims to relieve and prevent the buildup of pressure inside of your skull before it becomes dangerous.
 For the procedure, your surgeon will open up a flap of bone in your skull in the area of the swelling.
 Once the pressure is relieved, typically the flap will be returned.

 After emergency procedures, your doctor will evaluate the health of your arteries and determine what needs to be done to prevent another stroke.

-Your doctor may recommend clipping the aneurysm by permanently installing a clamp to prevent it from bleeding further or bursting.
-Aneurysm clipping is a surgical procedure and is usually only recommended when coiling is deemed unlikely to be effective.
-Clipping is significantly more invasive than coiling.
+Another treatment option is clipping the aneurysm by permanently installing a clamp to prevent it from bleeding further or bursting.
+This procedure involves surgery and is recommended when coiling won’t be effective.
+Clipping is more invasive than coiling.

 Rehabilitation following a stroke depends on the extent of the damage and what part of your brain was affected.
 For instance, if the stroke occurred in the right side of your brain, you may need physical rehabilitation that focuses on walking up and down stairs, getting dressed, or bringing food to your mouth, as the right side of the brain controls visual-spatial functions.